 Exceeding the Weight Limit Does Damage

 Your vehicle’s suspension is engineered to handle a maximum weight limit and nothing more.
 If you’re tempted to overload your car, truck, or SUV because you’re moving or for some other reason, rethink your strategy.
-Overloading the vehicle so much so that it exceeds its maximum weight capacity will unnecessarily stress and damage your suspension.
+Overloading the vehicle so much so that it exceeds its maximum weight capacity will unnecessarily stress and damage your vehicle.

 Your Suspension Needs Preventative Maintenance

 We understand that preventative maintenance is inconvenient, but honestly, you’ll extend the life of your vehicle and save money in the end.
-Your suspension needs maintenance just like every other system in your automobile, and if you pay mind to the preventative maintenance schedule, you’ll likely never face an expensive suspension repair or replacement bill.
+Your suspension needs maintenance just like every other system in your automobile, and if you pay mind to the preventative maintenance schedule, you’ll likely never face an expensive repair or replacement bill.

 Your Vehicle Needs Limited Adventures

-Finally, it’s fun to improvise and off-road in your automobile but is your suspension designed for it?
+Finally, it’s fun to improvise and off-road in your automobile but is your car designed for it?
 If you follow off-road competitions, you’ll see that the vehicles are equipped with customized suspension designed to, you guessed it, handle the stress of the terrain.
 Don’t place your vehicle on driving terrain it cannot handle and be careful even on bumpy surface streets and highways.

 Located in Johnstown, OH, Stringer Auto Repair, LLC, services and repairs vehicle suspensions.
 Call us today at 614-472-8037.